 The final steps include setting additional options on the Schedule, Source Options, and Advanced Options pages, submitting the job, and monitoring the progress through the Job Status and View Logs pages.
 These pages and options are common to all NetVault Backup Plug-ins.
-For more information, see the Dell NetVault Backup Administrator's Guide.
+For more information, see the Quest NetVault Backup Administrator's Guide.

-- 1 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job when monitoring its progress.
+Assign a descriptive name that lets you easily identify the job when monitoring its progress.
 The job name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-English characters.
-A maximum of 40 characters is recommended. - 2 In the Target Client list, select the NetVault Backup Server as the target for the restore. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box. - 3 Leave all other options available on the Schedule, Source Options, and Advanced Options lists at their default settings. - 4 Click Save or Save & Submit, whichever is applicable.
+A maximum of 40 characters is recommended.

+2 In the Target Client list, select the NetVault Backup Server as the target for the restore.

+TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box.

+- 3 Leave all other options available on the Schedule, Source Options, and Advanced Options lists at their default settings. - 4 Click Save or Save & Submit, whichever is applicable.

 You can monitor progress on the Job Status page and view the logs on the View Logs page.
-For more information, see the Dell NetVault Backup Administrator's Guide.
+For more information, see the Quest NetVault Backup Administrator's Guide.